Degree Fields

 After FDA approval, problems of production methods and costs must be worked out before manufacturing begins.
 If the original laboratory process of preparing and compounding the ingredients is complex and too expensive, pharmacists, chemists, chemical engineers, packaging engineers, and production specialists are assigned to develop a manufacturing process economically adaptable to mass production.
 After the drug is marketed, new production methods may be developed to incorporate new technology or to transfer the manufacturing operation to a new production site.

-In many production operations, pharmaceutical manufacturers have developed a high degree of automation.
+Most pharmaceutical production plants are highly automated.
 Milling and micronizing machines, which pulverize substances into extremely fine particles, are used to reduce bulk chemicals to the required size.
 These finished chemicals are combined and processed further in mixing machines.
 The mixed ingredients may then be mechanically capsulated, pressed into tablets, or made into solutions.
 One type of machine, for example, automatically fills, seals, and stamps capsules.
 Other machines fill bottles with capsules, tablets, or liquids, and seal, label, and package the bottles.

 Quality control and quality assurance are vital in this industry.
 Many production workers are assigned full time to quality control and quality assurance functions, whereas other employees may devote part of their time to these functions.
 For example, although pharmaceutical company sales representatives, often called detailers, work primarily in marketing, they engage in quality control when they assist pharmacists in checking for outdated products.